wokebison/automation_projects/README.md

 # Automation practice projects...

 ### File logger
-File logger keeps track of any changes in the current working directory and prints them out (in its current form);
-Easily adjustable to keep a .txt log of all changes which will soon be done.
+Script that is useful for keeping track of any changes made to a specific directory;
+Say for example, this would be useful to keep track of the changes in and out of a folder like Downloads.

+Downloads Organizer is an implementation of the file logger for my own personal use.

 ### File organizer
-Recursive script that automatically moves files from one directory to another;
-You can also program if/then logic to move different files to different directories, as well as to add functionality for renaming files as they are being moved.
+Script that is useful for reorganizing directories of messy folders like the download folder.
+In its vanila form, it is only useful for moving bulks of files without logic;
+In later versions, logic for moving different files into different folders will be added.

+### File renamer
+Script that is useful for parsing and renaming a bunch of files in a similar format, in a single directory.

 ### Compound interest Calc
 Script that automatically calculates the compounded interest over time.